46 Triggers are Better than 133: How Panasonic Carried Out a Triggered Email Audit and Saved a Quarter of the Marketer’s Time

 The audit was outsourced to marketing experts — and here’s why

-Six years ago, Panasonic began using Mindbox as its primary tool for collecting, storing and analyzing customer data as well as communicating with customers.
+Six years ago, Panasonic began using Maestra as its primary tool for collecting, storing and analyzing customer data as well as communicating with customers.
 During the first few months of cooperation, we implemented the platform and consolidated customer data from seven different sources into single profiles, developing a comprehensive loyalty program.

 Panasonic requested an external audit of its trigger-based campaigns for three reasons: